High Maintenance Egg Salad Sandwich

 By definition, egg salad only calls for a handful of ingredients and mayonnaise is one them.
 It is a pretty important one actually.
 You might as well start with the best, right?

-You’ll be rewarded in flavor and quality, promise.
-Plus, as silly as this may sound, you’ll feel an extra level of pride and love for that egg salad sandwich.
+You’ll feel an extra level of pride and love for this egg salad sandwich.

 I’ve been on huge bread-making kick lately – thanks to this amazing cookbook – so I happened to make this sandwich with a fresh loaf of homemade bread (the 40% whole wheat overnight recipe).